On the weekend I went to a party.

 So I am here to tell a story.
 To the lot of you.
 At once.
 Think of it as eulogy.
 To the world in which all this complete and utter bees-wax occurs.

 So.
-If the worst thing I ever do in my life is get sad and date two douche-baggery friends, then stick a fork in me kids… I’m done!
-I’ll take that any day of the week!
+If the worst thing I ever did in my life was get sad and date some douchebags, then stick a fork in me kids… I’m done!
+I’ll take that.

-Now that I am an adult and making money off my many words, it’s easier to show gratitude.
+Now that I am an adult and making money off my many (many many) words, it’s easier to show gratitude.

 I am thankful that many people will read this blog and laugh and think less of me.
 I am thankful I don’t care.